‘Swing Time’, Part One, Chapter 2

 SNOWY

-Come on, bozo!
-Let’s go before Judy and Mickey get out of our sights again.
-We got to convince them with our proposition.
-Come on!
+(interrupts) Come on, you bozo!
+Let’s go before Judy and Mickey get out of our sights again!

-Snowy drags Buster as they go out to find Judy and Mickey, leaving Nyssa and Billy unconscious in the cargo hold.
-A loan moan comes from both of them, whilst the cargo hold door is being locked by Snowy and Buster.
+Snowy and Buster head out to find Judy and Mickey, leaving Nyssa and Billy unconscious in the cargo hold.
+A low moan emanates from Nyssa and Billy, as the cargo hold door closes up and is locked from the other side by Snowy and Buster.

 SCENE #25 – INT – DINING ROOM, S.S.
 MAJESTY – DAY, EVENING

-Back in the dining area, the audience claps after enjoying watching and listening to Paul Whiteman and his musicians.
-The Smith family have enjoyed the music, especially Betsey who’s raving about it.
+Back in the Majesty’s dining area, the audience applauds again after enjoying Paul Whiteman and his band.
+The Smiths have especially enjoyed their music.

 BETSEY

-That was terrific!
+(cheers) That was terrific!
 Paul Whiteman and his band!
-I felt dancing!
-Why couldn’t one of your guys ask me to dance with you?
+Oh, I felt dancing!
+Why couldn’t one of your guys have asked me to dance with you?

 ROGER

-I had no idea you wanted to.
-You should have asked us.
+(coyly) I had no idea you wanted to dance.
+You should have asked.

 BETSEY